adobe/theblog/en/uk.md

 ### What happens with Adobe Commerce Cloud ?

-You are wondering help Adobe Commerce Cloud help our customers in the UK ?
+You are wondering how Adobe Commerce Cloud helps our customers in the UK ?

 [Commerce in the UK](https://blog.adobe.com/en/topics/commerce-in-uk.html)